-7. Exclude any 340B entity from the health insurance issuer, pharmacy benefits manager, or other third-party payor network on the basis that the 340B entity dispenses drugs subject to an agreement under Section 256b of Title 42 of the United States Code, or refusing to contract with a 340B entity for reasons other than those that apply equally to non-340B entities.

-B. Nothing in this section applies to the Oklahoma Medicaid program as payor when Medicaid provides reimbursement for covered outpatient drugs as defined in Section 1396r-8(k) of Title 42 of the United States Code.

-SECTION 4.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 5403 of Title 36, unless there is created a duplication in numbering, reads as follows:

-A. A manufacturer shall not deny, restrict, prohibit, or otherwise interfere with, either directly or indirectly, the acquisition of a 340B drug by, or delivery of a 340B drug to a 340B entity, unless such receipt is prohibited by the United States Department of Health and Human Services.
+- 7. Exclude any 340B entity from the health insurance issuer, pharmacy benefits manager, or other third-party payor network on the basis that the 340B entity dispenses drugs subject to an agreement under Section 256b of Title 42 of the United States Code, or refusing to contract with a 340B entity for reasons other than those that apply equally to non-340B entities. - B. Nothing in this section applies to the Oklahoma Medicaid program as payor when Medicaid provides reimbursement for covered outpatient drugs as defined in Section 1396r-8(k) of Title 42 of the United States Code. - SECTION 4.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 5403 of Title 36, unless there is created a duplication in numbering, reads as follows: - A. A manufacturer or distributor shall not deny, restrict, prohibit, or otherwise interfere with, either directly or indirectly, the acquisition of a 340B drug by, or delivery of a 340B drug to, a pharmacy that is under contract with a 340B entity and is authorized under such contract to receive and dispense 340B drugs on behalf of the covered entity unless such receipt is prohibited by the United States Department of Health and Human Services.

-B. A manufacturer shall not interfere with a pharmacy contracted with a 340B entity.
+B. A manufacturer or distributor shall not interfere with a pharmacy contracted with a 340B entity.